EndPointCorp/end-point-blog/2018/06/14/tls-proxy-magic.html.md

 # What is a Proxy?

 A proxy is a mid-point, essentially a digital middleman, moving your data from one place to another in a secure way.
-In both of these instances, we ended up using `nginx` (the stack's webserver) as the reverse proxy, basically running a separate server for just shuttling requests to/from the payment gateway.
+In two recent client instances, we ended up using `nginx` (the stack's webserver) as the reverse proxy, basically running a separate server for just shuttling requests to/from the payment gateway.
 Since we want to be able to run the gateway in both live and test modes, we use two separate server definitions in our `nginx` include, one for each.